-ETP and Sunoco Logistics do not control, and therefore may not be able to cause or prevent certain actions by, certain of their joint ventures.
+We do not control, and therefore may not be able to cause or prevent certain actions by, certain of our joint ventures.

-Certain of ETP's and Sunoco Logistics' joint ventures have their own governing boards, and ETP or Sunoco Logistics may not control all of the decisions of those boards.
-Consequently, it may be difficult or impossible for ETP or Sunoco Logistics to cause the joint venture entity to take actions that ETP or Sunoco Logistics believes would be in their or the joint venture's best interests.
-Likewise, ETP or Sunoco Logistics may be unable to prevent actions of the joint venture.
+Certain of our joint ventures have their own governing boards, and we may not control all of the decisions of those boards.
+Consequently, it may be difficult or impossible for us to cause the joint venture entity to take actions that we believe would be in our or the joint venture's best interests.
+Likewise, we may be unable to prevent actions of the joint venture.

-ETP and Sunoco LP are exposed to the credit risk of their respective customers and derivative counterparties, and an increase in the nonpayment and nonperformance by their respective customers or derivative counterparties could reduce their respective ability to make distributions to their Unitholders, including to us.
+We are exposed to the credit risk of our customers and derivative counterparties, and an increase in the nonpayment and nonperformance by our customers or derivative counterparties could reduce our ability to make distributions to our Unitholders.

-The risks of nonpayment and nonperformance by ETP's and Sunoco LP's respective customers are a major concern in their respective businesses.
+The risks of nonpayment and nonperformance by our customers are a major concern in our business.
 Participants in the energy industry have been subjected to heightened scrutiny from the financial markets in light of past collapses and failures of other energy companies.
-ETP and Sunoco LP are subject to risks of loss resulting from nonpayment or nonperformance by their respective customers, especially during the current low commodity price environment impacting many oil and gas producers.
-As a result, the current commodity price volatility and the tightening of credit in the financial markets may make it more difficult for customers to obtain financing and, depending on the degree to which this occurs, there may be a material increase in the nonpayment and nonperformance by ETP's and Sunoco LP's customers.
+We are subject to risks of loss resulting from nonpayment or nonperformance by our customers.
+The current commodity price volatility and the tightening of credit in the financial markets may make it more difficult for customers to obtain financing and, depending on the degree to which this occurs, there may be a material increase in the nonpayment and nonperformance by our customers.
 To the extent one or more of our customers is in financial distress or commences bankruptcy proceedings, contracts with these customers may be subject to renegotiation or rejection under applicable provisions of the United States Bankruptcy Code.
 In addition, our risk management activities are subject to the risks that a counterparty may not perform its obligation under the applicable derivative instrument, the terms of the derivative instruments are imperfect, and our risk management policies and procedures are not properly followed.
 Any material nonpayment or nonperformance by our customers or our derivative counterparties could reduce our ability to make distributions to our Unitholders.
-Any substantial increase in the nonpayment and nonperformance by ETP's or Sunoco LP's customers could have a material adverse effect on ETP's or Sunoco LP's respective results of operations and operating cash flows.
+Any substantial increase in the nonpayment and nonperformance by our customers could have a material effect on our results of operations and operating cash flows.